Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

-Magnetic skyrmions are generated as particles with spiral spin textures due to the non-trivial topology in real space.
-Since their discovery about a decade ago, magnetic skyrmions have attracted enormous research interest because they exhibit various exotic phenomena and a high potential for the spintronic device application~\cite{neubauer2009a,Yu2010,schulz2012,romming2013,Nagaosa2013}.
-While most magnetic skyrmion materials are non-centrosymmetric~\cite{muhlbauer2009,seki2012,kezsmarki2015,tokunaga2015}, several centrosymmetric systems yielding skyrmion lattice have been discovered in the past few years~\cite{Kurumaji2018,Hirschberger2019,Khanh2020,ishiwata2020a,gao2020,takagi2022}.
-One significant feature of skyrmions in centrosymmetric systems is their tiny size (\textless4 nm), much smaller than that in non-centrosymmetric systems (generally around several tens of nanometers)~\cite{Tokura2020}.
-Such a smaller size of skyrmion can generate more robust electrodynamic responses originating from the quantum mechanical Berry phase, being desirable for future high-density data storage and processing devices~\cite{takashima2016,fert2017,psaroudaki2017,yokouchi2020,psaroudaki2021}.
+Magnetic skyrmions are particles with spiral spin textures.
+Since their discovery about a decade ago, magnetic skyrmions have attracted enormous research interest because they exhibit exotic phenomena and are promising for spintronic device applications~\cite{neubauer2009a,Yu2010,schulz2012,romming2013,Nagaosa2013}.
+Although most magnetic skyrmion materials are non-centrosymmetric~\cite{muhlbauer2009,seki2012,kezsmarki2015,tokunaga2015}, centrosymmetric systems yielding skyrmion lattice have recently been discovered~\cite{Kurumaji2018,Hirschberger2019,Khanh2020,ishiwata2020,gao2020,takagi2022}.
+One notable feature of skyrmions in centrosymmetric systems is their tiny size (\textless4 nm), much smaller than that in non-centrosymmetric systems (several tens of nanometers)~\cite{Tokura2021}.
+This smaller skyrmion size can lead to more robust electrodynamic responses, which is desirable for high-density data storage and processing devices~\cite{takashima2016,fert2017,psaroudaki2017,yokouchi2020,psaroudaki2021}.

-The most well-acknowledged family of centrosymmetric skyrmion magnets are Gd-based skyrmion materials: Gd$_2$PdSi$_3$~\cite{Kurumaji2018}, Gd$_3$Ru$_4$Al$_{12}$~\cite{Hirschberger2019}, and GdRu$_2$Si$_2$~\cite{Khanh2020}.
-In particular, GdRu$_2$Si$_2$ is known as the material forming the smallest size ($\sim$1.9 nm) of skyrmions among all materials hosting skyrmions.
-While the formation mechanism of skyrmions in non-centrosymmetric materials is widely agreed to be the Dzyaloshinski-Moriya interaction, it remains a challenge to clarify the corresponding mechanism in the centrosymmetric Gd-based materials.
+GdRu$_2$Si$_2$ is known to form the smallest size ($\sim$1.9 nm) of skyrmions among all materials hosting skyrmions.
+Whereas the formation mechanism of skyrmions in non-centrosymmetric materials is widely agreed to be the Dzyaloshinskii-Moriya interaction, it remains a challenge to clarify the corresponding mechanism in the centrosymmetric materials~\cite{Kurumaji2018,Hirschberger2019,Khanh2020}.
+Several theoretical works have proposed geometrical frustration~\cite{okubo2012,leonov2015} or orbital frustration~\cite{Nomoto2020} as key for the skyrmion lattice state; in some others, it is suggested that RKKY interaction~\cite{Inosov2009,wang2020,mitsumoto2021,Bouaziz2022,Dong_PRL} and higher-order spin interactions are required~\cite{ozawa2017,Hayami2017,Hayami2021a}.
+These mechanisms would significantly modify the electronic structure.
+Quantum oscillation experiments are a good measure to observe the Fermi surface (FS)~\cite{matsuyama2023}.
+However, they have been inconclusive in distinguishing between those proposals.
+The investigation by ARPES is also not straightforward because structural terminations on the sample surface and magnetic domains can greatly complicate the signals~\cite{Eremeev_ARPES}.